a00ayad00/Machine-Learning-and-Data-Science-Resourses/README.md

 ► Now, you can read the paid blogs on [Medium](https://medium.com/) for free  >>>> [freedium](https://freedium.cfd/).

-► Check Out All Amazing Softwares Products For Windows, Ebooks, and courses for free  >>>> [FileCR](https://filecr.com/en/).
+► Check Out All Amazing Software Products For Windows, Ebooks, and courses for free  >>>> [FileCR](https://filecr.com/en/).

 # Roadmap
-This roadmap related to Data Science, Machine Learning, Deep Learning, Data Engineer and Big Data Engineer.
+This roadmap is related to Data Science, Machine Learning, Deep Learning, Data Engineer, and Big Data Engineer.
 Pick up this roadmap from [here](https://i.am.ai/roadmap/#big-data-engineer-roadmap)
 <br>You can take a peek at this [doc](https://drive.google.com/file/d/1pBihV-xJWVWX6eZy1nmt1q3zsCD3xiDN/view?usp=sharing), too.

 # You have to learn the maths before ML and DL
-**One of the most well known platform in the maths: [Khan Academy](https://www.khanacademy.org/)**
+**One of the most well known platform in maths: [Khan Academy](https://www.khanacademy.org/)**
 <br>**See John Krohn sessions from [here](https://downloadly.ir/tag/jon-krohn/)**
 <br>**A nice site for learn the math: [maths is fun](https://mathsisfun.com/)**
 <br>**Arabic sourse on YouTube from [here](https://www.youtube.com/channel/UCzYgAyyZTLfnLFjQexOKxbQ/playlists)**